cakephp/docs/en/console-and-shells/option-parsers.rst

 Adding subcommands can be done as part of a fluent method chain.

 .. deprecated:: 3.6.0
-    Subcommands are deprecated.
+    Subcommands are deprecated and will be removed in 5.0.
     Instead use :ref:`nested commands <renaming-commands>`.